matn7/CS-Notes/src/main/java/basic_java/README.md

 long id = nextWord.incrementAndGet();
 ```

+- Atomic operation:
-- Atomic operation, load data, modify data and save data cannot be interrupted in between.
+    - Load data, modify data and save data cannot be interrupted in between.

 ### Other